 Amidst all the turmoil, one area that often slips through the cracks has to do with insurance policies.

 Insurance is rarely top of mind during divorce proceedings, but it can have long-term consequences if left unchecked.
-Let us walk through this with a relatable story:

-A story close to home
+A story that hits close to home

 Take Melissa (not her real name), a 35-year-old working mother of one.